xaprb/story/exampleSite/content/slides/adirondack/index.md

 This content uses Adirondack's built-in `footer` css styling to define footer elements.
 You can see them at the bottom of this slide.
-This is the only use of raw HTML or Remark's proprietary markup syntax in this slideshow, used here to illustrate an extra extension.

 You can hide both the standard and custom footer on any slide with `class: no-footer`.